Ing. Martin Žáček

 Currently included in MGML infrastructure.

 Experimental equipment is gradually growing either through the purchase of complete commercial equipment, its own modifications and development, or thanks to cooperation with other groups.
-This not only increases the temperature and magnetic fields for individual types of measurements, but also develops and introduces new experiments.
+This not only increases the temperature and magnetic fields for individual types of measurements but also develops and introduces new experiments.
 The list of possibilities of individual devices is therefore more of an illustration.
 The laboratory provides a unique combination of extreme environments (temperature range from mK to 1000 K, magnetic fields up to 19.5 T and hydrostatic pressures up to 6 GPa) for studies of transport, magnetic and elastic properties of solids mainly.
-One system with superconducting magnet (max 14 T) can run also atomic force microscopy and magneto-Raman spectroscopy in various temperatures and magnetic fields.
+One system with a superconducting magnet (max 14 T) can also run atomic force microscopy and magneto-Raman spectroscopy in various temperatures and magnetic fields.

 A unique set of possibilities makes the laboratory suitable for a wide range of basic or other research.
 Thanks to high standards of equipment and research, the laboratory has become part of the Large Research Infrastructure of the Czech Republic in the form of the Material Growth and Measurements Laboratory (MGML), project LM2018096 funded by the Ministry of Education.
 The status was awarded in 2018 and funding started at the beginning of 2019.
 In addition to the existing equipment, the experimental facilities from the Department of Magnetics and Superconductors (Division of Solid State Physics) were included in MGML to optimize their operation and extend users' potential.